schatteleyn/What-The-Commit-Generator/README.md

-Return a commit message from whatthecommit.com and make a commit with git
+Return a commit message from whatthecommit.com and make a commit with git or svn.

 The "m" parameter is displayed by default.
-You can use with it: a,c,C,z,s,n,e,i,o,v,q

-For more information about the parameter, see [the man page](http://linux.die.net/man/1/git-commit)
+You can use with git the following parameters: a,c,C,z,s,n,e,i,o,v,q

-TODO:
+With svn, you can use: q, n

-- Update help page
+For more information about the parameters, see [the git man page](http://linux.die.net/man/1/git-commit) and the [svn man page](http://svnbook.red-bean.com/en/1.4/svn.ref.svn.html)